mattmcknight13/Roll-a-Dex/README.md

 - Create a form to Manually create a  NPC character do display and append to api

-- have Game Stats (Dex,Con,Int) randomly generated and/ or randomly applied using Standard array of Stats [15,14,13,12,10,8] have proper Modifiers applied
+- have Game Stats (Dex,Con,Int) randomly generated and have proper Modifiers applied

 - Once a Character is made through either means, generate data on a stylised character sheet on page